ParanoiaSmith/CplusplusPill/README.md

 # Condensed-Cplusplus
-Some tricks and tips to follow for when I forgot C++
+[Visual Studio project] Some tricks and tips to follow for when I forgot C++

 ## Main function contains:
 1. Some basic features